vPeteWalker/midway/failure/failure.rst

 #.
 From the dropdown, select **Hardware**.
 Click on the selected host.
 Observe that the host is offline.

 #.
 From the dropdown, select **VM**.
 Monitor the VM(s) that were previously running on the test host, now will boot up on the remaining hosts.
-This process should take approximately 3-5 minutes from power off to the VM(s) being up and running once again.
+This process should take approximately 3-5 minutes between the time you power off the host, and the VM(s) being up and running once again.

 #.
-Return to the IPMI interface for the selected node, and click **Power On**
+Return to the IPMI interface for the selected node, and click **Power On**.
+This will take approximately 10-15 minutes to boot up, and be available within the cluster.

+#.
+Perform a short demo, ensure all VMs are now back up and running, and for a few VMs or services, show the customer that all is up and running without problems.
+Additionally, demonstrate the result of either the **BASIC** or **RECOMMENDED** scenarios.

 Complete Power Failure
 ======================